Pauloasantos1/CS6440/README.md

 # CS6440
 Working on our semester long project on this repo.
 This will be a dashboard that will try to highlight the inequalities within the health landscape.

+# HOW TO RUN
+command:$ streamlit run dashboard.py